 When we think negative thoughts about another person it doesn’t punish them or make them want to change; in fact, they are often unaware of what is even going through your mind.
 No, we mostly punish our self when we feel those feelings.

-Love not a one and done kind of deal — love them and check off the box.
+Love is not a one and done kind of deal — love them and check off the box.
 What it comes down to is a continuous work of letting go of the negative thoughts and embracing the good within them.

 Stop believing this person should be different than they are and choose to love them because love always feels better.